fvs21/Discord-Drive/README.md

 # Discord-Storage

-Web application that allows users to upload files to a spring boot backend, that then, using the discord api, uploads it to a private discord server to store them.
+Web application that allows users to upload files to a Spring Boot backend, that then, using the discord api, uploads it to a private discord server to store them.

-As discord only allows an upload size limit of 25 mb, the backend splits the file into serveral 25mb chunks to succesfully upload them, also encrypting the chunks.
+As discord only allows an upload size limit of 25 mb, the backend splits the file into serveral 25 mb chunks to succesfully upload them, also encrypting them.

+The Vue application allows users to upload files and later on retrieve them.